asika32764/php-code-generator/README.md

 }
 ```

+How to use Joomla Console and Command?
+See: https://github.com/asika32764/joomla-framework-console

 #### (2) Register your command to application

-Register this command in `src/CodeGenerator/Joomla/Application::`
+Register this command in `src/CodeGenerator/Joomla/Application::registerCommands()`

 ``` php
 protected function registerCommands()